The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds

-This paper presents a qualitative-physics based method to quantify the difficulty of detecting novel objects with the same appearance but changed physical parameters (compared to the objects seen before).
-As mentioned earlier, the proposed method aids a sound evaluation by disentangling agents' performance from the difficulty of the novelty.
-For example, if the novelty is in an object that is not reachable and the novelty cannot be identified from the appearance, it is impossible to detect the novelty in this situation.
+This paper presents a qualitative-physics based method to quantify the difficulty of detecting novel objects with the same appearance but altered physical parameters (compared to previously seen versions of these objects).
+The proposed method aids a thorough evaluation by disentangling agents' performance from the difficulty of detecting the novelty.
+For example, if the novelty cannot be identified from the appearance and occurs in an object that is not reachable to interact with, then the novelty cannot be detected.
 Therefore, the difficulty of novelty detection should be considered before making conclusions on the detection ability of an agent.
-Our method is agent independent and enables us to evaluate an agent's performance at different levels of difficulty.
-We apply our method to a popular physics simulation game, Angry Birds as it closely resembles real-world physics, and it is an ideal platform to introduce novelty.
-We then conduct an experiment with human players in Angry Birds to verify that the calculated difficulty values are in line with the detection difficulty for human players.
+The method we propose is agent independent and enables us to evaluate an agent's performance (both detection performance and task performance) at different levels of difficulty (that can be categorized as easy, medium, and hard).
+We apply our method to the popular physics simulation game Angry Birds, as it closely resembles real-world physics and provides an ideal platform to introduce novelty \cite{noveltygenerator, Xue2022}.
+We then conduct a user study experiment with human participants to verify that the calculated novelty detection difficulty values are in line with those of humans.

-The rest of the paper is structured as follows.
+The rest of this paper is structured as follows.
 We start by providing the background and related work to our study, followed by the formulation of our novelty detection difficulty measure.
 We then present the application of our difficulty measure in Angry Birds.
-Next, we describe an experimental evaluation with human players in Angry Birds to validate the proposed difficulty measure.
+Next, we describe an experimental evaluation with human participants in Angry Birds to validate the proposed difficulty measure.
 Finally, we conclude the paper with possible improvements and future directions of this study.